ironcodestudio/ironcode-git-enhancements/README.md

 Changelog
 ------------
-20140404 - added `gl` comand line shortcut for `git log --pretty=oneline` 20140402 - updated incorrect comments and clarified installation
+20140404 - move to ironcode-git-enhancements, updated paths and documentation 20140404 - added `gl` comand line shortcut for `git log --pretty=oneline` 20140402 - updated incorrect comments and clarified installation
 20140219 - moved required scripts git-completion.bash and git-prompt.sh into this repo